Best Ways to Stream FS1 Without Cable

 Those who don’t need every major cable channel or a huge movie library.

-Sports watchers who only need big game weekends rather than constant access.
+Sports watchers who only need to tune in for specific big games rather than needing constant access.

 What it is: Full-fledged live-TV service tied to Hulu’s on-demand library, plus bundled content from Disney+ and ESPN+ (depending on plan).